 Fixing macOS Install Problem in Recovery Mode

-- In order to get to recovery mode on your Mac or MacBook, you will need to press and hold Command + R keys together when booting up your computer.
+- To get to recovery mode on your Mac or MacBook, you will need to press and hold Command + R keys together when booting up your computer

 Sometimes, when you are facing install/upgrade issues, a workaround that works for many users is to create an external bootable installer and try to run the install program using it.
 Apple provides a detailed white paper on this process.
 You can create the bootable installer on a USB and then try it to update the macOS.